NamanGarg11/NamanGarg11/README.md

 # 💫 About Me:
 🎓 I am a second year engeneering student at KIET GROUP OF INSTITUTION**. <br> 🌱 I’m currently learning **WEB DEV**. <br>
+🎓 Seeking an internship to apply and enhance my skills.<br>
 🎓 I'm skilled in C++, JavaScript, React, Node.js, and Python.
 <br/>